GSA/uswds-sf-lightning-community/INSTALLATION.md

 * From Workspaces, navigate to Administration
   * Login & Registration
     * Update Logo to use Agency-specific logo
     * Update Footer text.
-Note, US Government agencies do not hold copyright, see (https://www.usa.gov/government-works).
+Note, US Government agencies do not hold copyright, see [Government Works](https://www.usa.gov/government-works).
 Entering © My Agency is improper.
 Instead, just enter the agency name.
     * Set Logout Page URL
     * Save
   * Update other settings as needed.